Bienvenue dans notre centre d'assistance

 Yes, all materials and curricula are available in French.

-As an employer, your insurance would cover the liability for the student during their four-month work placement.
+As an employer, your insurance would cover the liability for the student during their work placement.

-Each employer is eligible for up to $5,000 per student over the four-month work placement.
-This means that the wage subsidy would cover approximately $9/hr.
+Employers are eligible for a wage subsidy of up to $5,000 per student over the work placement.
+The expectation is that the employer will pay at least minimum wage in their province.
+Note that you are only reimbursed for the wages actually paid.
 The expectation is that the employer will top that amount to a least minimum wage in their province and commiserate with the labour market in the area.

 Yes, the training and on-boarding time is to be included in the working hours